 6. Egg Whites

 Having some whole grain bread on hand is usually a good idea since it is one of the most adaptable post-workout snacks.
 Wholegrain bread, which is a good source of carbohydrates goes well with a variety of other high-energy foods, such as hard-boiled eggs, slices of chicken, or avocado.
+The combination of complex carbohydrates from whole grain bread and the protein and healthy fats in peanut butter makes this a powerhouse pre workout food.
+It provides lasting energy and supports muscle repair.

 Honey has a mix of fructose and glucose.
 According to recent studies, makes it a good option for providing an energy boost.
 This is due to the growing consensus that carbohydrate mixes are better than glucose alone when it comes to energy release.
 Honey on wholegrain toast makes for a delicious post-workout snack.